-This experience guided Maria to get to know herself further, to understand what she enjoys, and what she truly wants in life.
-Being hands on, on the ground, and impacting children is a lasting joy and a passion that will help guide her in the future years to come.
+Over the next nine months, Maria learned how to use power tools.
+She helped design a playground, build a swing, and how to promote TPOP on social media.
+She gained invaluable skills as a project manager, carpenter, painter, community organizer, and social media manager.
+This combination of experiences guided Maria to get to know herself further, to understand what she enjoys, and what she wants out of life.
+Being hands-on, on the ground, and impacting children is a lasting joy and a passion that will help guide her in the years to come.

 Why should YOU become a volunteer for TPOP?
 Maybe you are ready to take part in a project that makes a difference in children’s lives.
 Maybe you want to experience different cultures and other people’s lives.
-Or maybe you want to grow personally, learn new skills and see purpose in your daily life.
+Or maybe you want to grow personally, learn new skills, and see purpose in your daily life.
 Whatever stage of life you are in right now, I can promise you that it can be as beautiful and fulfilling as Maria’s life has become through volunteering with The Power of Play.